nginxinc/nginx-gateway-fabric/tests/zero-downtime-upgrades/zero-downtime-upgrades.md

 ### Pod Affinity

-- To ensure Kubernetes doesn't schedule NFG pods on the same nodes, use an anti-affinity rule:
+- To ensure Kubernetes doesn't schedule NGF pods on the same nodes, use an anti-affinity rule:

     ```yaml
         spec: